-You can delete a particular command from a hash table using -d option, and -r option to reset the complete hash table.
+You can delete a particular command from a hash table using the -d option, and the -r option to reset the complete hash table.

 $ hash -d cat $ hash hits command 2 /usr/bin/ps 4 /usr/bin/ls

 Ans.
-It serves as an alternate to the action of minimizing and maximizing of different windows that need focus on the current desktop.
+It serves as an alternative to the action of minimizing and maximizing different windows that need to focus on the current desktop.
 Every desktop that uses this feature behaves like a clean slate where you can open one or more programs.

 It is simple to shuffle between virtual desktops keeping the programs intact in each one of them.
 Rather than, minimizing/restoring these programs again and again while focusing on them.

 Ans.
 There is an icon present in the upper left-hand corner of the program window that looks like a pushpin. e.g. In Ubuntu.

 On pressing this button, the application will get pinned, causing it to appear on all virtual desktops and in the same position on their screen.

 Also Read: 30 Basic Linux Questions for Freshers